 The easiest way to differentiate between buttonhole and blanket stitch is the entrance and exit points of the needle.
-If the needle exits at the edge of the fabric you are creating a blanket stitch.
+If the needle exits at the edge of the fabric, you are creating a blanket stitch.

-How to do Buttonhole Stitch
+How to Do Buttonhole Stitch for Hand Embroidery

 Bring the thread to the top of the fabric on the bottom right at (1).

-Step 2: Insert the needle along the same line as (1) at (2) and exit the needle straight up on the second line at (3).
+Insert the needle along the same line as (1) at (2) and exit the needle straight up on the second line at (3).

 Make a loop with the thread passing under the needle both at points (3) and (2).
-This is the important part that differentiates buttonhole stitch from blanket stitch.
+This is the important part that differentiates the buttonhole stitch from blanket stitch.

-Step 3: Pull the needle through and pull the thread down to form the purl.
+Pull the needle through and pull the thread down to form the purl.
 If you pull the thread up you get a strange double loop.

-Step 4: Move the needle across to (4) and exit at (5).
+Move the needle across to (4) and exit at (5).
 Once again, loop the thread under the needle at both points (4) and (5).

-Buttonhole Stitch Flowers
+Buttonhole Stitch Flowers & Variations

 You can use this stitch to make lovely round wheels.

-Step 2: Insert the needle at (2) which is a short distance across from (1) and exit the needle horizontally on the edge of the smaller inner circle.
+Insert the needle at (2) which is a short distance across from (1) and exit the needle horizontally on the edge of the smaller inner circle.

 Loop the thread underneath the needle at the tip and back.

-Step 3: Pull the needle through and then pull the thread down to form the purl.
+Pull the needle through and then pull the thread down to form the purl.

-Step 4: Repeat in a circle.
+Repeat in a circle.